anabranch/SurpiseHaiku/README.md

 #SurpriseHaiku

-SurpriseHaiku was an experiment that parsed random twitter tweets to see if they followed the Haiku cadence of 5 / 7 / 5.
-I ran this experiment during the 2014 Olympics to try and focus around Olympic related tweets.
+SurpriseHaiku was an experiment that parsed random twitter tweets to see if they followed the Haiku cadence of 5 / 7 / 5 (syllables).
+I ran this experiment during the 2014 Olympics to try and focus around Olympics related tweets.

 See: https://twitter.com/surprisehaiku